miklevin/MikeLev.in/_posts/2025-04-20-file-polling-progress-indicator.md

 to this point in the workflow during a download.
 Downloads are effectively interruptable so long as you don't revert steps.
 There will be edge cases and we don't have to address them all at the price of simplicity.
-We want to retain any simplicity that still may be in the system, haha!
+We want to retain any simplicity that still may be in the system, ahaha!

 ## Future-Proofing with Progress Bar Architecture